4v3ngR/pluto_tv_scraper/README.md

 ### More options for server mode
 The server mode can do two other things:
-- The first is the `--unique-client-id` option to generate a new clientID (based on the callers IP address) to ensure multiple clients have different client IDs.
+- The first is the `--unique-clientid` option to generate a new clientID (based on the callers IP address) to ensure multiple clients have different client IDs.
 - The second is the `--refresh <seconds>` option, which will refecth the playlists and xml files the files at (at least) one hour intervals

 ### Regular expression exclusions of groups